A new foundation of quantum decision theory: A new foundation of quantum decision theory

 We all go through life making decision after decision.
 Some of these are simple, but some can be really demanding.
 For the different decisions that $C$ is about to make at some time $t$, there correspond decision variables $\theta, \eta, \lambda,...$.
 Some of these may be accessible to $C$, but some may be inaccessible: In the given situation, $C$ is simply not able to make up his mind.
 Consider a fixed time $t$ and let $C$ be in some concrete situation at time $t$.
 Assume that he at time $t$ is faced with two different maximal decision problems, both corresponding to $r$ different actions.

 This must be made precise.
 A decision problem is said to be maximal if $C$ is just able to make his mind with respect to this decision; if the problem is made slightly more complicated, he is not able to take a decision.
 Let two different maximal decision variables be $\theta$ and $\eta$, where $\theta=i$ corresponds to the action $a_i$ $(i=1,...,r)$, and $\eta=j$ corresponds to the action $b_j$ $(j=1,...,r)$.
-Then, by the theory of the previous subsection, we can model the situation by using quantum theory.
+Then, by the abstract mathematical version of the theory of the previous Subsection, we can model the situation by using quantum mechanics.

 Note that both $\theta$ and $\eta$ may be vector variables.
 Say that $\theta=(\theta_1,..., \theta_n)$, where each $\theta_j$ is a simpler decision variable.
 Then this corresponds to a situation where $C$, in addition to the difficult decision given by $\eta$, is faced with $n$ more simple decisions.
 Such a situation is not uncommon.
 In each situation where we shall make a difficult decision, we will be in a context where also a number of trivial decisions may have to be made just in order to survive and to function well in the given context.
 For many people, these trivial decision occupy a large portion of their mind, such a large part that the vector decision variable $\theta$ also must be considered to be maximal.
 The assumption that both $\theta$ and $\eta$ take the same number of values $r$, can be satisfied by artificially adding some actions to one of the decision problems.